Ben-Jamin-Griff/ProsNet/readme.md

 ## Usage

-Make sure you have cloned the repository and installed the `requirements.txt`
+Make sure you have cloned the repository and installed `requirements.txt`

 Just run the following command at the root of your project: